Chris FollinBy Chris Follin

 USEFUL

-Every piece should solve a real beginner problem
+Every piece should solve a real problem

 Where beginners usually waste money